Updated November 29, 2020

 Add to this the recent and dramatic ownership changes in vets worldwide.
-Mars Inc (yes, the guys that make Snickers) now own close to 10% of North American vets, often the larger hospitals.
+Mars Inc (yes, the guys that make Snickers) now own around 10% of North American vets, often the larger hospitals.
 Read here about the rapid increase in corporate ownership of vets in Adelaide.

 If you then read our guide to feeding bones to dogs, you’ll see the problem.
 Keeping every staff member of a large corporate structure ‘on-message’ is impossible, and the risks of feeding bones badly are real.
 I don’t think they have a choice but to protect themselves legally.
 If I ran a corporate veterinary chain I would do exactly what Greencross have done and make a blanket policy that raw bone feeding is discouraged.

 Once enough people in a society don’t give bones to their dogs, the market disappears and those that want to do it can’t buy them.
 That’s what happened in the UK and why we wrote our guide to finding places that sell bones in Adelaide.
-Thankfully, up to this point we still have a strong tradition of local butchers and pet food stores mostly absent from the UK.
+In Australia, up to this point, we still have a strong tradition of local butchers and pet food stores mostly absent from the UK.